Nan's Experience Essential Oils Membership provides Exclusive EO Training and Coaching on Transformation, Functional Wellness, Animal Topics and More!

 Mixing essential oils or blending is considered part art and part science.
 And I will tell why in this section.

 Why is it Important to Understand Blending Essential Oils?

 Well if you want to make your own essential oil blends then you need to consider these things:

 So you can see it is not as easy as it looks!
 This is why I often purchase blends that are professionally made.
-Especially when it comes to emotional healing or release work.
+Especially when it comes to emotional release work.

 But with that said it can be done.
 So read more below!